yaptide/docs/docs/geometry.md

     With the figures defined above, we can construct the zones which will be used in the simulation.
     Here we follow the naming of SHIELD-HIT12A, as Fluka calls the zones "regions".

-    Lets start with adding a zone which will represent the large box filled with air.
+    Let's start with adding a zone which will represent the large box filled with air.
     This can be done in a similar way as adding the figures, either from upper left menu in the Editor tab or by going to Geometry tab in right menu and expanding ZONES section in GEOMETRY tab.